aarl-ieee-nitk/aarl-ieee-nitk.github.io/_posts/2020-04-09-Survey-on-Adversarial-attacks-and-defenses.md

 $$\text{where } f(x\prime)=max(max[Z(x\prime)_{i}: i \neq t] - Z(x\prime)_{t}, -\kappa)$$

-The left term in the minimization objective denotes the similarity between the original and perturbed samples, with the distance measured in $L_2$ norm.
-The right term is the objective function $f$ on the perturbed image that ensures the first condition ($f$ is negative or $0$ if the target class is $t$).
+The left term in the minimization objective denotes the similarity function between the original and perturbed samples, with the distance measured in $L_2$ norm.
+The right term in the objective function ensures the first condition ($f$ is negative or $0$ if the target class is $t$).
 The second condition is satisfied implicitly by the change of variables (due to the range of $\tanh$).
 The constant $\kappa$ is a tuning parameter denoting the confidence with which the input is misclassified.
-If its magnitude is large, the output logits for class $t$ should be large as compared to the output logits of all other classes, therby forcing the network to find an adversarial example with higher confidence.
+If its magnitude is large, the output logits for class $t$ should be large as compared to the output logits of all other classes, thereby forcing the network to find an adversarial example with higher confidence.
+Metaphorically, the first term denotes **distance**, and the second term denotes **confidence**.

 Finally, the whole objective minimizes the distortion, simultaneously misclassifying the original input to some target class.
 The trade-off between the two parts of the objective is steered by the constant $c$.
 Now, how to choose $c$?

-If $c$ is large, gradient descent (or modified Adam updates) takes steps in an overly-greedy manner forcing the whole minimization procedure dominated by the second term, and ignoring the distance loss fucntion.
+If $c$ is large, gradient descent (or modified Adam updates) takes steps in an overly-greedy manner forcing the whole minimization procedure dominated by the second term and ignoring the distance loss function.
 This would lead to the adversarial example being too different from the original one and hence sub-optimal solutions.
-However, if $c$ is very small (close to $0$), gradient descent would not be able to make any progress and we won't find any adversarial examples.
+However, if $c$ is very small (close to $0$), gradient descent would not be able to make any progress, and we won't find any adversarial examples.
 For a fixed constant $c$ to be useful, it is important that the two terms in the objective ($D$ and $f$) should remain approximately equal.
-So we use modified binary search for finding the suitable $c$.
-We start with a small $c$ value, say $0.01$, plug it into the objective and run $10,000$ steps of gradient descent with Adam optimizer to find the adversarial example.
+So we use a modified binary search for finding the suitable $c$.
+We start with a small $c$ value, say $0.01$, plug it into the objective, and run $10,000$ steps of gradient descent with Adam optimizer to find the adversarial example.
 Repeating this process by doubling the value of $c$, we get the following curve -

 ![choosing c](/assets/adv/choosing_c.png)

-The curve is plotted by evaluation on MNIST dataset.
-The x-axis in the above figure represents $c$ plotted on log-scale.
-The left y-axis shows the probability with which we can generate an adversarial examples and the right one shows the mean adversarial example distance (left term in the objective).
+The curve is plotted by evaluation on the MNIST dataset.
+The x-axis in the above figure represents $c$ plotted on the log-scale.
+The left y-axis shows the probability with which we can generate adversarial examples, and the right one shows the mean adversarial example distance (left term in the objective).
 Note that the mean distance increases as $c$ increases, as expected.

 Here we can see that at $c=1$, we can find an adversarial example with $100\%$ probability and minimum possible distortion.
-Higher values of $c$ yield adversarial examples with same maximum probability, but the distortion increases.
+Higher values of $c$ yield adversarial examples with the same maximum probability, but the distortion increases.

 #### <a name="discretization"></a>Discretization post-processing

-This is an important step in evaluation of this attack.
+This is an important step in the evaluation of this attack.
 Note that we take the pixel intensities in the range $[0, 1]$.
 However, in a *valid* image, each pixel intensity must be a discrete integer between $0$ and $255$, both inclusive.
 This additional constraint is not captured in the formulation we saw above.
-The reason is that the intensity is rounded-off to the nearest integer and we get $\lfloor 255(x_i+\delta_i) \rfloor$ (assuming rounding-off to lower value).
+The reason is that the intensity is rounded-off to the nearest integer, and we get $\lfloor 255(x_i+\delta_i) \rfloor$ (assuming rounding-off to lower value).
 Doing so degrades the quality of the attack.
 However, this is not true for the weaker attacks that we discussed before.
-For instance, in FGSM, discretization rarely effects the quality of the attack.
+For instance, in FGSM, discretization rarely affects the quality of the attack.
 However, in the C-W attack, the perturbations to the pixels are so small that discretization effects cannot be ignored.

-Hence after finding an adversarial example by optimizing the objective function, we perform a greedy search on the lattice defined by the discrete solutions by changing one pixel value at a time.
+Hence after finding an adversarial example by optimizing the objective function, we perform a greedy search on the lattice defined by the discrete solutions by changing one pixel-intensity at a time.
 All the results in the paper include this post-processing step.

 #### <a name="three-attacks"></a>The three attacks

 #### <a name="L-2"></a>**$L_2$ attack**

 This uses the $L_2$ metric in the objective function.
-The optmization problem formulation is already highlighted before -
+The optimization problem formulation is already highlighted before -

 $$\min_{w} [\lVert0.5(\tanh(w)+1)-x\rVert^2_2 + c \cdot f(0.5(\tanh(w)+1))]$$